CDuenas/node-api-challenge/README.md

 - [ ] Describe Middleware?

+    Middleware are functions that get response and request objects and operate on them and can sometimes trigger an action.

 - [ ] Describe a Resource?

+    A resource refers to whatever you're accessing with your endpoints.
+    They are accessed through unique URLs.

 - [ ] What can the API return to help clients know if a request was successful?

+    HTTP Status codes

 - [ ] How can we partition our application into sub-applications?

+    By using server-side routing.

 ## Minimum Viable Product